Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 ![cnc5axisactransform.png](/manual/configuration/cnc5axisactransform.png)

 Starting from the base of the C axis plate, the coordinate system is translated d up to be in line with the A/B axis.
 Then changing by the A/B angle and then translating down to the base again by -d.
 Then rotaing by C axis, and then adding XYZ of the linear axes and some tool offsets to get the endpoint position and orientation.
-Because it is in workpiece mode, which means the transformation shall start from the workpiece and not the plate, most matrix transformations must be inverted before multiplications to calculate forward and inverse kinematics.
+Because it is in workpiece mode, which means the transformation shall start from the workpiece and not the plate, the matrix transformations between workpiece and plate must be inverted before multiplications to calculate forward and inverse kinematics.

 Forward calculates A/C or B/C to XYZ IJK position and orientation, while inverse kinematics can be calculated from XYZ IJK, resulting in XYZ AC or XYZ BC values.
 IJK is the tool vector with orientation vertical on the workpiece surface.